CSZnSj/ChurnApp/README.md

 │        ├── plot_tools.py           # Helper functions for visualization
 │
 ├── requirements.txt                 # List of project dependencies
+├── config.json                      # Defines the structure and paths for data ingestion, preprocessing, labeling, model storage, and predictions for the churn prediction project.
 └── README.md                        # Project overview and setup instructions
 ```